iamsherman1234/android-home-server/README.md

 DroidSpaces briefly mounts the container filesystem as read-only during startup.
 Writing logs to `/var/log/` during this window causes errors.

-**Solution:** Use `/tmp/` for service logs in the startup script or enable SElinux Permissive in DroidSpaces.
+**Solution:** Use `/tmp/` for service logs in the startup script or enable SELinux Permissive in DroidSpaces.

 ---